vuittont60/shardeum-docs/docs/faucet/claim.md

 2. Verify your Discord account on the Shardeum Discord server by clicking on the Shardeum emoji logo.

-3. Go to the faucet channel in SHardeum discord.
+3. Go to the faucet channel in Shardeum discord.

   Sphinx 1.X: